Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/10-get_moving_with_alveo/04-parallelizing-the-data-path.md

 | &Delta;Alveo&rarr;CPU                 | -323.996 ms  | -247.892 ms  |   -76.104 ms    |
 | &Delta;FPGA&rarr;CPU (algorithm only) |  -76.536 ms  |   5.548 ms   |   -82.084 ms    |

-Mission accomplished - we've managed to beat the CPU!
+Mission accomplished — we have managed to beat the CPU!

 There are a couple of interesting bits here, though.
-The first thing to notice is that, as you probably expected, the time required to transfer that data into and out of the FPGA hasn't changed.
-Like we disussed in earlier sections, that's effectively a fixed time based on your memory topology, amount of data, and overall system memory bandwidth utilization.
-You'll see some minor run-to-run variability here, especially in a virtualized environment like a cloud data center, but for the most part you can treat it like a fixed-time operation.
+The first thing to notice is that, as you probably expected, the time required to transfer that data into and out of the FPGA has not changed.
+Like we discussed in earlier sections, that is effectively a fixed time based on your memory topology, amount of data, and overall system memory bandwidth utilization.
+You will see some minor run-to-run variability here, especially in a virtualized environment like a cloud data center, but for the most part you can treat it like a fixed-time operation.

 The more interesting one, though, is the achieved speedup.
 You might be surprised to see that widening the data path to 16 words per clock did not, in fact, result in a 16x speedup.
-The kernel itself processes 16 words per clock, but what we're seeing in the timed results is a cumulative effect of the external DDR latency.
+The kernel itself processes 16 words per clock, but what we are seeing in the timed results is a cumulative effect of the external DDR latency.
 Each interface will burst in data, process it, and burst it out.
-But the inherent latency of going back and forth to DDR slows things down and we only actually achieve a 10x speedup over the single-word implementation.
+But the inherent latency of going back and forth to DDR slows things down, and we only actually achieve a 10x speedup over the single-word implementation.

-Unfortunately, we're hitting a fundamental problem with vector addition: it's too easy.
-The computational complexity of vadd is O(N), and a very simpleO(N) at that.
-As a result you very quickly become I/O bandwidth bound, not computation bound.
+Unfortunately, we are hitting a fundamental problem with vector addition: it is too easy.
+The computational complexity of `vadd` is O(N), and a very simpleO(N) at that.
+As a result, you very quickly become I/O bandwidth bound, not computation bound.
 With more complex algorithms, such as nested loops which are O(Nx) or even computationally complex O(N) algorithms like filters needing lots of calculations, we can achieve significantly higher acceleration by performing more computation inside the FPGA fabric instead of going out to the memory quite so often.
 The best candidate algorithms for acceleration have very little data transfer and lots of calculations.

 We can also run another experiment with a larger buffer.
 Change the buffer size:

 ```cpp
 #define BUFSIZE (1024*1024*256)// 256*sizeof(uint32_t) = 1 GiB
 ```

-Rebuild and run it again, and now let's switch over to a simplified set of metrics as in the table below.
-I think you get the idea on OpenCL initialization by now, too, so we'll only compare the algorithm's performance.
-That doesn't mean that this initialization time isn't important, but you should architect your application so it's a one-time cost that you pay during other initialization operations.
+Rebuild and run it again, and now switch over to a simplified set of metrics as in the following table.
+I think you get the idea on OpenCL initialization by now, too, so we will only compare the algorithm's performance.
+That does not  mean that this initialization time is not important, but you should architect your application, so it is a one-time cost that you pay during other initialization operations.

 We will also stop tracking the buffer allocation and initialization times.
-Again this is something that you'd generally want to do when setting up your application.
-If you're routinely allocating large buffers in the critical path of your application, odds are you'd get more "bang for your buck" rethinking your architecture rather than trying to apply hardware acceleration.
+Again this is something that you would generally want to do when setting up your application.
+If you are routinely allocating large buffers in the critical path of your application, odds are you would get more "bang for your buck" rethinking your architecture rather than trying to apply hardware acceleration.

 | Operation             |  Example 4  |
 | --------------------- | :---------: |